Riemannian Optimization via Frank-Wolfe Methods: Abstract

 \section{Abstract}

-We study projection free methods for constrained geodesically convex optimization.
-In particular, we propose a Riemannian version of the Frank-Wolfe (\rfw) method.
-We analyze \rfw's convergence and provide a global, non-asymptotic sublinear convergence rate.
-We also present a setting under which \rfw can attain a linear rate.
-Later, we specialize \rfw to the manifold of positive definite matrices, where we are motivated by the specific task of computing the geometric mean (also known as Karcher mean or Riemannian centroid).
-For this task, \rfw requires access to a ``linear oracle'' that turns out to be a nonconvex semidefinite program.
-Remarkably, this nonconvex program is shown to admit a closed form solution, which may be of independent interest too.
-We complement this result by also studying a nonconvex Euclidean Frank-Wolfe approach, along with its global convergence analysis.
-Finally, we empirically compare \rfw against recently published methods for the Riemannian centroid, and observe strong performance gains.
+We study projection-free methods for constrained Riemannian optimization.
+In particular, we propose the Riemannian Frank-Wolfe (\rfw) method.
+We analyze non-asymptotic convergence rates of \rfw to an optimum for (geodesically) convex problems, and to a critical point for nonconvex objectives.
+We also present a practical setting under which \rfw can attain a linear convergence rate.
+As a concrete example, we specialize \rfw to the manifold of positive definite matrices and apply it to two tasks: (i) computing the matrix geometric mean (Riemannian centroid); and (ii) computing the Bures-Wasserstein barycenter.
+Both tasks involve geodesically convex interval constraints, for which we show that the Riemannian ``linear'' oracle required by \rfw admits a closed form solution; this result may be of independent interest.
+We further specialize \rfw to the special orthogonal group, and show that here too, the Riemannian ``linear'' oracle can be solved in closed form.
+Here, we describe an application to the synchronization of data matrices (\emph{Procrustes problem}).
+We complement our theoretical results with an empirical comparison of \rfw against state-of-the-art Riemannian optimization methods, and observe that \rfw performs competitively on the task of computing Riemannian centroids.